bharathsanjay/recipe-app/README.md

-Web Application created using react.js to provide various food recipes for the food searched. find the project on : https://recipe-food-appp.herokuapp.com/
+Web Application created using react.js to provide various food recipes for the food searched.<br/>
+find the project on : https://recipe-food-appp.herokuapp.com/

 ## Available Scripts